 Henry came later in the year, on an American ship named Marine Tiger, sailing from Le Havre on September 25, 1947, also arriving at Ellis Island.

 I was told that at some point, while separated from his family, Adek made a vow that if he ever saw his whole family alive again, he would stop smoking.
 To whom or what he made this vow is unclear, since Adek was a devout atheist.
-Nevertheless, when, from the deck of the boat, he saw Leo on the dock, it’s said he crumpled up the pack of cigarettes in his pocket, threw it overboard, and never smoked again.
+Nevertheless, the story as I had it my head, was that when, from the deck of the boat, he saw Leo on the dock, he crumpled up the pack of cigarettes in his pocket, threw it overboard, and never smoked again.
+However, as I investigate the process at Ellis Island, I don’t think that relatives could wait on a dock.
+Instead, the immigrants went through a lengthy process, after which they reunited with their relatives inside the Great Hall.
+Nevertheless, I do believe that Adek made that vow and did stop smoking.
+Perhaps he discarded his cigarettes in a waste basket in the Great Hall?

 They came initially to Ames, Iowa, where Leo was an associate professor at Iowa State College (now Iowa State University).